ultralytics/ultralytics/docs/integrations/roboflow.md

 ---
 comments: true
-description: Discover how to streamline hyperparameter tuning for YOLOv8 models with Ray Tune.
-Learn to accelerate tuning, integrate with Weights & Biases, and analyze results.
+description: Learn how to use Roboflow with Ultralytics for labeling and managing images for use in training, and for evaluating model performance.
-keywords: Ultralytics, YOLOv8, Ray Tune, hyperparameter tuning, machine learning optimization, Weights & Biases integration, result analysis
+keywords: Ultralytics, YOLOv8, Roboflow, vector analysis, confusion matrix, data management, image labeling
 ---

 <style>